monster910/google-calendar-integration-a4/README.md

 # GoogleCalendarTimesheetsA4

 This project demonstrates the use of the Google Calendar API using Angular4.
+It uses bootstrap via ngx-bootstrap for UI components.

 Before you can use the project you must obtain a clientID from Google.
 Go to google and provision an API to use google calendars.

 https://console.developers.google.com/apis/dashboard